 The 411 on the 529

-Gordon Fischer Law Firm is dedicated to Iowans, so we’ll focus on the College Savings Iowa 529 plan, but know that all 50 states and D.C. sponsor at least one type of 529 plan.
+Gordon Fischer Law Firm is dedicated to Iowans, so I’ll focus on the College Savings Iowa 529 plan, but know that all 50 states and D.C. sponsor at least one type of 529 plan.
 There are two types of 529 plans—prepaid tuition plans and college savings plans.
 The College Savings Iowa plan is a tax-advantaged program sponsored and administered by the Treasurer of the State of Iowa.
 The purpose?
 Just as the name “college savings” says, it is intended to “help an individual or a family pay for higher-education costs.”

 The account funds can be used by the beneficiary for any purpose, but for the withdrawals to be considered tax-free, the money must be used for qualified higher-education expenses at an eligible educational institution by the student.
 Eligible expenses include elements associated with higher education such as: tuition, mandatory fees, books, required supplies, computers (including related hardware and software), internet access, equipment required for enrollment/attendance, and even room and board during any academic period where the student is enrolled at least half-time.